gbif/ipt/IPTReleaseNotes233.wiki.md

 **Warning 2**: Once an IPT has been upgraded to 2.3.x from 2.2 or earlier, it will not be possible to downgrade to an earlier version due to changes to the IPT's configuration files.

-**Warning 3**: IPT 2.3.x will be the last version that supports running on a server with Java 6.
-Since Java 7 reached its end of life in April 2015, the GBIF development team is now in the process of upgrading its projects to use Java 8 instead.
-This will include version 2.4 (the next major version) of the IPT.
+**Warning 3**: IPT 2.3.4 requires Java 8 to run.
+Since Java 7 reached its end of life in April 2015, the GBIF development team is now in the process of upgrading all its projects to use Java 8 instead.

 An upgrade can be performed in 4 steps:
   1. Backup the existing data directory and any [custom styling](https://github.com/gbif/ipt/wiki/IPT2Customization.wiki) (images, stylesheets, etc) previously applied to your IPT.